Europe Tissue And Hygiene Paper Market Size and Share

 By End-Use Industry: Healthcare and Aged-Care Facilities Lead Value Growth

-Residential households still represent 58.20% of Europe tissue and hygiene paper market size, but their growth plateaus as penetration saturates in Western Europe.
+Residential households still represent 58.20% of Europe tissue and hygiene paper market size in 2025, but their growth plateaus as penetration saturates in Western Europe.
 Healthcare and aged-care sites climb at 6.50% CAGR through 2031, absorbing premium wipes and underpads aligned with reimbursement schemes.

 Hospital procurement increasingly specifies traceable, PFAS-free substrates to future-proof against regulatory action, creating product differentiation levers for compliant suppliers.
 Hospitality and foodservice follow closely, underpinned by international tourist arrivals surpassing 200 million in 2024, which translated into higher napkin and towel turnover in hotels and quick-service restaurants.